v2sCollections/City-of-Dreams/README.md

 ## ![](https://s11.gifyu.com/images/Gameplay.png)Features

 > The collection comes with many improvements and adjustments to the core gameplay of cyberpunk.
-This will suit all playstyles wether you want to cruise your way through the game and you want a hardcore experiance the collection has it all.
+This will suit all playstyles wether you want to cruise your way through the game or you want a hardcore experiance the collection has it all.

 <details><summary>CLICK FOR MORE DETAILS</summary>
 - V now has a jetpack.